 So, what about flat roofs?

-There’s no right and wrong answer here: solar panels installed on a sloped roof will work just as efficiently as on a flat roof that gets the same amount of sunlight.
+There’s no right and wrong answer here: solar panels installed on a sloped roof will work as efficiently as on a flat roof with the same amount of sunlight.

 Your roof’s pitch affects how much sun hits it and how much light is reflected off it.
 A steeper pitch will reflect more light than a shallow one, but it also means that less sunlight will hit your roof and be converted into usable energy.